-Amid a booming REIT market in Singapore, OUE launched its first stapled securities group in 2013 - OUE Hospitality Trust, with its initial portfolio comprising Mandarin Orchard Singapore and Mandarin Gallery.
-Seven months later, in January 2014, OUE launched OUE Commercial REIT, with OUE Bayfront and Lippo Plaza Shanghai comprising its initial portfolio.
-The establishment of the two real estate management platforms allowed OUE to unlock and recycle the capital of its stabilised assets.
-The two REITs were subsequently merged in 2019, creating one of the largest diversified Singapore REITs with seven properties and S\$6.9 billion of assets under management.
-In January 2024, OUE Commercial REIT celebrated its 10th anniversary and rebranded as OUE REIT.
+- OUE Hospitality Trust, with its initial portfolio comprising Mandarin Orchard Singapore and 2014, OUE launched OUE Commercial REIT, with OUE Bayfront and Lippo Plaza Shanghai of the two real estate management platforms allowed OUE to unlock and recycle the capital of its stabilised assets.
+The two REITs were subsequently merged in 2019, creating one of the largest diversified Singapore REITs with seven properties and \$\$6.9 billion of assets under management.
+In January 2024, OUE Commercial REIT celebrated its